stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 image: /imgs/2017-04-17-learning-deep-learning/deep_learning_meme_keras.png
 ---

-I teach deep learning both for living (as the main [deepsense.io instructor](http://workshops.deepsense.io/), in a Kaggle-winning team[^deepsense]) and as part of my volunteering to [Polish Children's Fund](http://crastina.se/gifted-children-in-poland-by-piotr-migdal/) with workshops for gifted high-school students[^trypophobia].
+I teach deep learning both for living (as the main [deepsense.io instructor](http://workshops.deepsense.io/), in a Kaggle-winning team[^deepsense]) and as a part of my volunteering to [Polish Children's Fund](http://crastina.se/gifted-children-in-poland-by-piotr-migdal/) with workshops for gifted high-school students[^trypophobia].
 I want to share a few things I've learnt about teaching (and learning) deep learning.

 Whether you want to start learning deep learning for you career, have a nice adventure (e.g. with [detecting huggable objects](https://www.reddit.com/r/MachineLearning/comments/4casci/can_i_hug_that_i_trained_a_classifier_to_tell_you/)) or get insight into machines before they take over[^webcomics], this post is for you!
-Its goal is not to teach neural networks, but to provide an overview and point to didactically useful resources.
+Its goal is not to teach neural networks by itself, but to provide an overview and to point to didactically useful resources.

 ![Deep Learning Meme - What I actually do (Keras version)](/imgs/2017-04-17-learning-deep-learning/deep_learning_meme_keras.png)